Photography by Curtis Gibson

 Since our inception our philosophy has been to provide an antidote or ‘anti brand’ if you like, to the branded juggernaut of mass-produced fashion and sterile clothing that pollutes our environment and our minds.

 Jack Sheppard was the infamous London footpad, house-breaker and prison breaker who spectacularly escaped from Newgate Gaol twice, lastly after having been clamped in irons, fetters and being stapled to the floor in the centre of his cell.
 He was finally caught (by way of an informant) dressed in a handsome black suit with a gold watch that he had robbed from a pawnbroker’s house in Drury Lane on the night of his escape.

-On 16th November 1724 he was taken to the Tyburn Tree through the largest ever public turnout of spectators and supporters over 200,000 people , one third of Londons population at the time came to see Jack meet his fate on the scaffold.
-Read more
+On 16th November 1724 he was taken to the infamous Tyburn Tree to be executed by hanging.
+The largest ever public turnout of spectators and supporters (over 200,000 people , one third of Londons population at the time) came to see Jack meet his fate on the scaffold.

 Jack Sheppard by A Child Of The Jago looks at an alternative British tradition.
 We take the cloths of Tweed, Moleskin, Covert, Melton and Wax Cottons that have all stood the test of time and we reclaim the ownership rights, away from the mundane uniforms of the country estate or city commuter and into the realms of the High pad, Poacher and Pirate.